solomonndungu/nd064-c3-microservices-security-project-starter/README.md

 now check the health of the Kubernetes cluster from your local host using the `kube_config_cluster.yml` file:

 kubectl --kubeconfig kube_config_cluster.yml get nodes

+# Run Kube-bench on Master node using hardened profile

+- SSH into node1 via `root@192.168.56.101`.
+The password is `vagrant`.

+- Run `zypper in docker` to ensure the latest docker is installed.

+- Execute the docker container on the cluster nodes:

+docker run --pid=host -v /etc:/node/etc:ro -v /var:/node/var:ro -ti
+rancher/security-scan:v0.2.2 bash

+- `rancher/security-scan:v0.2.2 bash` is a docker container that we will start up.
+This will then run a security scan against this cluster and give us the results.
+Once you run this command, the context changes (you will be within the container context), and you can see the container id.

+- Within the container context, run Kube-bench scan against node1 all components using the `rke-cis-1.6-hardened` benchmark profile via:

+kube-bench run --targets etcd,master,controlplane,policies --scored --
+config-dir=/etc/kube-bench/cfg --benchmark rke-cis-1.6-hardened

+- Filter for failures only and investigate the failures closely:

+kube-bench run --targets etcd,master,controlplane,policies --scored --
+config-dir=/etc/kube-bench/cfg --benchmark rke-cis-1.6-hardened | grep FAIL